 Marriott Bonvoy has a few co-branded cards offered by American Express and Chase.
 All cards have annual fees and come with one free night up to 35,000 points.
-The Marriott Bonvoy Brilliant card from Amex has a $450 annual fee, but the free night award is valid on nights up to 50,000 points.
+The Marriott Bonvoy Brilliant American Express Card has a $450 annual fee, but the free night award is valid on nights up to 50,000 points.
 Even with the introduction of standard, peak and off peak pricing, there are still some great options to redeem the free night.

 I used my free night to extend a stay booked with points at JW Marriott Dongdaemun Square in Seoul.
 The cash price at the time was about $250, so I got a good value out of the $95 dollar annual fee.

 This is definitely not a complete list of all airline credit cards that offer various benefits and make the annual fee worthwhile.
 In addition to free checked bags, co-branded airline cards come with priority or upgraded boarding, like the Chase Southwest Rapid Rewards Performance Business Card or United Explorer card.

 Some airline co-branded cards, such as the Delta SkyMiles Platinum American Express Card can help frequent flyers achieve elite status qualifications.

 United opens up more domestic award space to its own elites or cardholders.
 I fly United a few times a year and usually check a bag, so I keep paying the annual fee on my Explorer card.
 I also like additional award space when I am using my United miles.